 You can find these experts in the newspaper, on their blogs or on social media.
 Follow a few to start.
 Then keep track of their accuracy and coverage areas before settling on your favorite expert (or two).

-Related Article: 8 Best Travel Insurance Companies in 2020
+Related Article: 8 Best Travel Insurance Companies

 4. Automate Price Monitoring

 Instead of checking the airlines’ websites to see if prices drop, many travel search engines offer price monitoring.

 One of the most well known in this category is Google Flights.
 Google Flights is a great tool that allows you to search through most of the available seats on the market.
 In addition, you can use it to track pricing.